Junichi Sasai: Early life

 Junichi Sasai was born on February 13, 1918, in Tokyo.
 He was the son of a captain of the Japanese Imperial Navy, and even in his youth, Sasai was destined to enter the navy.
 Sasai's childhood was marked by poor health, and he was always mobbed by his classmates.
 Physical exercises like judo, together with a balanced diet, improved his health.
 Sasai attended Tokyo Municipal High School No. 1.

 He went on to the Imperial Japanese Naval Academy at Etajima, an island off the coast of Kure, Hiroshima.
 Junichi Sasai held a black belt in judo and competed in wrestling.
 In his early days at the Eta Jima Academy, he earned the nickname "gamecock" because of his stamina and vehemence for life.
 After graduating from the 67th Naval Academy Class (ranking 152 out of 248 Cadets) and being appointed an ensign (少尉) in 1939, Sasai enrolled in the 35th Aviation Student Course.
 He finished his naval aviation training in November 1941 and became a fighter pilot.
 Sasai's brother-in-law, Lieutenant Commander Yoshio Tashiro, was also a naval aviator, serving as a flying boat commander.

 World War II

 On December 10, 1941, Ensign Sasai, as a member of the Tainan Air Group, which would become one of the Navy's premier fighter units, participated in the Pacific War's opening actions in the Philippines during the attack on Luzon, but he was forced to abort the mission due to engine trouble.
 On February 2, 1942, Sasai got his first aerial kill in the Dutch East Indies at Maospati airfield, Java, when he downed a Dutch Brewster Buffalo.
-Sixteen days later, Sasai knocked down a Curtiss P-40E of 17th Squadron, with the machine guns of his Mitsubishi A6M Zero.
+Sixteen days later, Sasai shot down a Curtiss P-40E of 17th Squadron with the machine guns of his Mitsubishi A6M Zero.